wotakuro/AssetsReporter/README.md

 ![alt text](doc/image/textureReporter.png)
 <pre>
 This reports Import settings of Textures.
-You can check like below.
+You can use this like below cases.
  - Is compression format suitable?
  - Are there any textures which size isn't power of two.
 </pre>